Hacking VMAF and VMAF NEG: vulnerability to different preprocessing methods

 In this paper we described our investigation of methods for increasing VMAF and VMAF NEG.
-Among tested preprocessing methods, CLAHE showed the highest gain for VMAF 63.17\%.
-With unsharp masking in combination with gamma correction we managed to increase VMAF NEG by 5.93\% on average.
-Subjective evaluation showed that preprocessed videos with increased VMAF mostly have the same or worse visual quality.
-The best visual quality was provided by tone mapping on original video.
+Among the preprocessing methods we tested, CLAHE showed the highest gain for VMAF: 63.17\%.
+Unsharp masking combined with gamma correction increased VMAF NEG by 5.93\% on average.
+Subjective evaluation showed that preprocessed videos with greater VMAF mostly have the same or worse visual quality.
+The best visual quality came by applying tone mapping to the original video.\\

-Without subjective evaluation, VMAF and VMAF NEG should not be used in benchmarks as the only video quality measure, because basic video processing methods can increase it.
-In this article, we have shown that VMAF value can be increased significantly while visual quality drops down or does not change.
-The developers of video processing and compression algorithms developers can implement tuning methods in codecs, which may be either invisible or cause significant visual quality loss.
-VMAF NEG being metrics recommended for codec comparison, can be artificially increased by up to 23.6\% with video reprocessing methods.
+Absent subjective evaluation, VMAF and VMAF NEG should not be the only video-quality measure in a benchmark, because basic video-processing methods can increase them.
+We demonstrated that these methods can boost the VMAF value considerably despite reducing or leaving unchanged the visual quality.
+Developers of video-processing and compression algorithms can implement in a codec certain tuning methods that may either have no effect or cause visual-quality loss.
+In addition, video preprocessing can artificially increase VMAF NEG, a valuable metric when comparing codecs, by up to 23.6\%.\\

-Subjective quality, being the reference indicator for comparisons, may also provide controversial results.
-In our tests tone mapping preprocessing which changed the original video received better rank in visual comparison.
-As people tend to choose the best visually beautiful picture, objective full-reference metrics should be also used to track picture similarity with reference.
-Thus, for fairer and reliable comparisons it is better to use a combination of different analysis methods and rely on professional benchmarks
+Measuring subjective quality in video comparisons may also provide controversial results, however.
+In our tests, tone mapping applied to the original video ranked higher in a visual comparison.
+Because viewers tend to choose the most visually appealing image, objective full-reference metrics are also necessary to check picture similarity with reference.
+Thus, fairer and more-reliable comparisons require a combination of different analysis methods and professional benchmarks.